 - We enjoyed free admission to first stop – the awesome Viking Ship Museum

 - We then went on a fun oceanfront Oslo hike to the Kon-Tiki Museum (also free with the Oslo Pass) where our kids were so excited to see “Moana’s boat”

 - After a quick ice cream cone, we walked to the nearby Fram Museum (also free with the Oslo Pass) – home of the world’s strongest polar vessel.
 It’s way more fun than it sounds!

 - We took the bus home

-Our 4-year old daughter consumed 197 NOK ($25 USD) worth of attractions and transportation.
-The cost of a 24-hour Oslo Pass (aged 4-15) is 210 NOK ($26 USD), which resulted in a small loss of $1 USD.
+Our 4-year old daughter consumed 197 NOK worth of Oslo attractions and public transportation.
+The cost of a 24-hour Oslo Pass for children at the time was 210 NOK, which resulted in a small loss of ~$1 USD.

-Note, that children get free admission to most museums, so look at your projected costs carefully before buying a Pass for your children.
+Note, that children get free admission to most Oslo museums, so look at your projected costs carefully before buying an Oslo Pass for your children.
 In our case, going to the Reptile Park helped us break even on our daughter’s Oslo Pass.

 Read more about our 5 day itinerary for Oslo with kids.

-We recommend splitting the use of the card over two days, so you don’t overload on museums in a single day.
+We recommend splitting the use of your Oslo Pass card over two days, so you don’t overload on Oslo museums in a single day.
 Just be careful with the kid’s Pass as it will be harder to break even with it.

 (USD costs are approximate and will fluctuate.
 Costs above were based on the October 5, 2017 exchange rate of 7.98 Norwegian Kroners (NOK) to 1 USD)